Download

 Building and Sending Requests

-1. Method and URL: use the selectors for GET, POST, PUT, and more.
+1. Method and URL: use the selectors for GET, POST, PUT, PATCH, DELETE, and more.
+You can also define custom methods for non-standard HTTP verbs.
 URLs auto-complete with environment variables when selected.

 2. Query parameters: add rows in the Params section.

-3. Headers: add request headers.
-I will overwrite collection headers.
+4. Headers: add request headers.
+They will overwrite collection headers.

-5. Authentication: configure Bearer, Basic, or custom tokens from the Auth tab.
+6. Authentication: configure authentication from the Auth tab:

 Scripting